BrightID/BrightID/README.md

 ID creation and connectons to people and apps are managed though the [brightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID---Full-Mobile-Spec).

-## API

-[We offer an API to third-parties](https://github.com/BrightID/BrightID-API) to connect to the brightID mobile app and brightID nodes to verify users as unique.

 ## Contribute

 [Wiki](https://github.com/BrightID/BrightID/wiki) for dev instructions.